 From the original bazaar to the new connected marketplace, shopping has long been a social activity — consumers ask each other questions, talk to store assistants, and examine and compare products.
 While e-commerce has changed that, the tools that bring those in-store experiences online have helped fill the experiential gap.

 Question and answer platforms do just that, offering up answers to shoppers when they’re on the cusp of making a decision, convincing them to buy.
 And they’re very convincing at it.
-For example, when brands and retailers use Bazaarvoice’s own question and answer platform, allowing them to answer questions at-scale within minutes, they see a 98% average conversion lift.
+For example, according to a recent Total Economic Impact ™ Study of Bazaarvoice, clients that use Bazaarvoice’s own question and answer platform, allowing them to answer questions at-scale within minutes, increase conversions by 20%, reaching a rate of 5%.

 Learn more here or feel free to request a free demo below.Request a demo